compactr/compactr.js/README.md

 ## So what's your solution?

 Protocol Buffers are awesome.
 Having schemas to deflate and inflate data while maintaining some kind of validation is a great concept.
-Kompactor's goal is to build on that to better suite Node server developement and reduce noise by allowing you to re-use your current Model schemas.
+Compactr's goal is to build on that to better suite Node server developement and reduce noise by allowing you to re-use your current Model schemas.

 ## Examples, please.

-For example, if you have a DB schema for users, you can use that directly as a schema for Kompactor.
+For example, if you have a DB schema for users, you can use that directly as a schema for Compactr.

 ```
 /* Waterline Schema (User) */